ggarpelli/DevOrg/pull_request_template.md

 ### Description

-Please include a summary of the change and what has changed.
+Please include a summary of the change and what has changed.s

 ### Jira Ticket